superkabuki/x9k3/README.md

 # `Free Advice that you probably won't take`.

 ### The easiest way to improve the accuracy of SCTE-35 in HLS is to<br> encode `ONE IFRAME EVERY SECOND`.
-### `I know Apple's says every two seconds`,<br> but they don't care about your SCTE-35 and I don't really care myself,<br> but I want my software to be accurate and `ONE IFRAME EVERY SECOND`<br> is the best way for x9k3, or ANY HLS SCTE-35 software to be accurate.
+### `I know Apple's says every two seconds`,<br> but if you recall, Apple said four to six seconds between IFrames for years.<br> Apple doesn't care about your SCTE-35, and I don't really care myself,<br> but I want x9k3 to be accurate and `ONE IFRAME EVERY SECOND`<br> is the best way to be accurate with SCTE-35 and HLS.

-## If I'm wrong,<br> then `open a ticket and yell at me and call me bad names`.
+### I wrote every single line of x9k3, please take my advice on how to use it.

+---
 </samp>

 # `Features`